Irrfan Khan, of ‘Slumdog Millionaire,’ ‘Life of Pi,’ Dies

-Irrfan Khan, a veteran character actor in Bollywood movies and a one of India's best-known exports to Hollywood, has died.
-He was 54.
+Irrfan Khan, a veteran character actor in Bollywood movies and one of India's best-known exports to Hollywood, has died.
+He was 53.

 Khan played the police inspector in “Slumdog Millionaire” and the park executive Masrani in “Jurassic World.”
 He also appeared in “The Amazing Spider-Man” and the adventure fantasy “Life of Pi.”

-Note: CORRECTION (April 29, 4:45 a.m.
-ET ): This story has been corrected to say Irrfan Khan was 53 when he died.
-The Associated Press previously reported that he was 54.